 Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
 What’s on the menu today?
-Her yummy Bryndzové halušky, the Slovak sheep cheese ‘gnocchi’…
+The recipe of her yummy Bryndzove halusky, the Slovak sheep cheese ‘gnocchi’…

 They are then brightened up with the main ingredient, bryndza, a fresh and soft Slovak sheep cheese – before being topped with some fried bacon… The result is a mix of soft dumplings, crispy bacon and salty cheese.
 Fresh, consistent and incredibly tasty !

 Bryndzove halusky recipe